Dust Budget Crisis in Little Red Dots: Results

 For RUBIES-BLAGN-1, the $A_V$ upper limits are generally higher than those for A2744-45924, ranging from $\simeq 1.34^{+0.11}_{-0.13}~{\rm mag}$ (SMC) to $\simeq 2.58^{+0.27}_{-0.36}~{\rm mag}$ (Orion).
 This results from the fact that RUBIES-BLAGN-1 exhibits weaker observed fluxes in rest-frame UV, which leads to a lower inferred intrinsic radiation flux for a given $A_V$.
 As a result, higher $A_V$ values are permitted without exceeding the observed IR constraints.

+Our analysis of the two stacked SEDs from \citet{Delvecchio_agn-heated_2025} and \citet{Akins_COSMOS-Web_2025} yields comparable upper limits on $A_V$, as shown in Figure~\ref{fig:summary}.
+For instance, the limits for the \citet{Delvecchio_agn-heated_2025} sample range from $\AVlim \simeq 1.13^{+0.13}_{-0.13}~{\rm mag}$ (SMC) to $\simeq 2.39_{-0.31}^{+0.46}~{\rm mag}$ (Orion).
+The broad consistency between the limits derived from these large-sample averages and those from the individual sources provides strong evidence that our findings generalize beyond specific examples and are representative of the broader LRD population.

 We also remind readers that the least restrictive $A_V$ is obtained for flat density profiles ($\gamma \simeq 0$) with $n_0 \simeq 10-30~\cc$.
 However, such profiles might be unphysical configurations, especially when considering the physical connection to the inner nucleus, see discussion in Section~\ref{subsec:connect_to_inner_nucleus}.
-Therefore, we also show the results for more concentrated density profiles with $\gamma \geq 1$ (dashed lines and open circles).
+Therefore, we also show the results for more concentrated density profiles with $\gamma \geq 1$ (dashed horizontal lines).
 These results are more stringent, yielding $\sim 50\%$ lower $A_V$ upper limits.

 As examined so far, the $A_V$ upper limit depends on dust extinction laws, dust density distributions, dust mass requirements, and individual spectral features of LRDs.
-Nevertheless, the overall trend robustly suggests that the maximum allowed value $A_V^{\rm lim} \simeq 1~{\rm mag}$ in our analysis is significantly lower than the average value of $\langle A_V\rangle \simeq 3.48~{\rm mag}$ obtained from $\sim 500$ photometrically-selected LRD samples based on SED fitting analysis assuming obscured AGN scenarios \citep[gray shaded region,][]{Akins_2024}.
-In particular, with the SMC extinction law, the upper limit on $A_V$ is reduced by $\Delta A_V \equiv \langle A_V\rangle - A_V^{\rm lim}\simeq 2.5~{\rm mag}$.
+Nevertheless, the overall trend robustly suggests that the upper limit $\AVlim \simeq 1~{\rm mag}$ in our analysis is significantly lower than the average value of $\langle A_V\rangle \simeq 3.48~{\rm mag}$ obtained from $\sim 500$ photometrically-selected LRD samples based on SED fitting analysis assuming obscured AGN scenarios \citep[gray shaded region,][]{Akins_COSMOS-Web_2025}.
+In particular, with the SMC extinction law, the upper limit on $A_V$ is reduced by $\Delta A_V \equiv \langle A_V\rangle - \AVlim\simeq 2.5~{\rm mag}$.
 We will discuss the implications of this result to energetics for the entire LRD population in Section~\ref{subsec:Soltan_argument}.